BlazeVertex/OnlyfansPriceScraper/README.md

 Replace "project_name.py" with the actual name of your Python file.
 This command will execute the Python script, and the program should run as intended.

-Side note: **For now, the CSV is overwritten after each scan.
+Side note: **For now, the Excel file is overwritten after each scan.
 Copy it elsewhere for safety if needed.**

+``It is a well-known limitation of Excel that hyperlinks are not directly active.
+This is a security measure to prevent potentially harmful hyperlinks from opening automatically.
+The user needs to perform a second click to activate the hyperlink.
+This is a default setting in Excel.``

 **Dutch**: